 Step Three: Analyze Risks and Gaps

 ISO 27001 certification requires a formal risk assessment.
 Make sure to document every step of your risk assessment.
+It is important to systematically assess risks to identify threats and vulnerabilities that could impact your organization.
+Regular risk assessments are essential for ongoing compliance and security.
 Start with your security baseline.
 What legal, regulatory, and contractual duties does your firm have?
+The risk assessment results will inform the development of the Statement of Applicability and help prioritize security measures.
 An ISO consultant can help identify gaps and provide a remedy plan.
+You will also need to develop and implement measures to mitigate risks identified during the assessment.

 Experts who have worked with enterprises like yours can help you comply with ISO 27001.
-They can also assist you in creating security best practices to follow.
+They can also help you create security best practices to follow.

 Step Four: Policy, Control Design, and Implementation